 \subsubsection{Numerical comparison of \minnlo{} and \GENEVA{} predictions}

-In this section, we present a numerical comparison between two Monte Carlo (MC) generators for \bbtoH{} production in the 5FS in the \minnlo{} and \GENEVA{} frameworks.
+In this section, we present a numerical comparison between two MC generators for \bbtoH{} production in the 5FS in the \minnlo{} and \GENEVA{} frameworks.
 The settings adopted are described in~\sct{sec:setup}, with the only notable difference being the treatment of the running bottom-quark Yukawa coupling.
 The \minnlo{} predictions follow the setup in \sct{sec:setup} using a four-loop running \cite{harlander:2002wh,baikov_2014} to evolve the bottom Yukawa from the input to the hard scale, while the \GENEVA{} generator employs a three-loop running throughout derived from SCET.
 This difference is numerically very small and can be safely neglected in the following comparison.
-Both the MC generators produce events that are showered using~\PYTHIA{8} with a local recoil.
+Both the MC generators produce events that are showered using~\PYTHIA{8}~\cite{Bierlich:2022pfr} with a local recoil.

 The \minnlo{} generator includes an option to change the scale in the resummed logarithmic terms from the scale $m_X$ by a factor of $\KQ$, where $m_X$ denotes the invariant mass of the final state of the Born process (for $\bbtoH$, this corresponds to the Higgs-boson mass).
-This scale $Q = \KQ m_X$ controls the matching of resummed and fixed-order contributions within \minnlo{}.\footnote{See section 4.2 of~\citere{mazzitelli:2021mmm} for further details.}.
+This scale $Q = \KQ m_X$ controls the matching of resummed and fixed-order contributions within \minnlo{}\footnote{See section 4.2 of~\citere{mazzitelli:2021mmm} for further details.}.
 It can be applied to assess the matching uncertainties in the \minnlo{} generator.
 The $\bbtoH$ results are obtained using the default central value of $\KQ = 0.25$, with the alternative choice $\KQ = 0.5$ included in the uncertainty estimate.
 The overall theoretical uncertainty is assessed via a 14-point scale variation, combining standard renormalization and factorization scale variations with the additional resummation scale variation.
-In the matching region, the logarithmic contributions are smoothly suppressed towards large transverse momenta using modified logarithms with $p=6$, as originally introduced in~\citere{Monni:2019whf}.
+In the matching region, the logarithmic contributions are smoothly suppressed towards large transverse momenta using modified logarithms,

+as originally introduced in~\citere{Monni:2019whf}.
+The free positive parameter $p$ is set to the default value, $p=6$.
 We have tested alternative parameters for the modified logarithms and found only minor effects, which are well within the \minnlo{} scale uncertainties.